PatternsTechGit/PT_Logging_ExceptionHandlingMiddleware/README.md

 ---------------
 ## In this exercise

+In this lab we will

 * Implement asp.net core default logging in controller
 * Implement logging using custom middleware
 * Implement exception handling using custom middleware
-* Remove logging from controller as custom middleware logging would be used.

 Here are the steps to begin with

-## Step 1: Implement logging in function
+## Step 1: Implement Logging in API Method

-ASP.NET Core project templates use Kestrel by default when not hosted with IIS.
+ASP.NET Core project templates use [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-6.0#get-started) by default when not hosted with IIS.
 In `Program.cs`, the **WebApplication.CreateBuilder** method calls [UseKestrel](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderkestrelextensions.usekestrel?view=aspnetcore-6.0) internally and when we will implement logging then log messages would be shown on kestrel output window.

 So now we will implement asp.net core [default logging](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0) into `TransactionController` .
 For this we needs to inject logging service into our controller so first define following logging service property in `TransactionController`